Leica M Typ 240 vs Canon M50

 Review summary: Leica M Typ 240 vs Canon M50

 So what conclusions can be drawn?
 Which of the two cameras – the Leica M Typ 240 or the Canon M50 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Leica M (Typ 240):